 - The VPN server connection speeds will be tested from two different locations, one geographically close (Madrid, Spain) and the other far (Tokyo, Japan).

-- The speed test tool we’ll be using is Speedtest by Ookla, which tests latency/jitter (via ICMP/ping tests) and download/upload speed via the 8080 port (HTTP).
+- The speed test tool we’ll be using the Security Gladiators Speed Test Tool, which tests latency/jitter (via ICMP/ping tests) and download/upload speed via the 8080 port (HTTP).
 The speed test also tests HTTP Legacy Fallback.
 We did clear browser cookies between every test, as SpeedTest is based on HTML5.

 - Speed test client and server: The speed test client is the VPN server.
 We will perform two ICMP/HTTP tests to the nearest location (Madrid) and to a far location (Tokyo) — and vice versa.